What is it?

 - Be sure to begin the first row of photos positioned such that two-thirds of the field of view is to the left of the imaging subject.

 - Proceed systematically from left to right along the length of the subject and take as many photos as necessary to ensure complete coverage.
+The last photo of the row must have two-thirds of the field of view to the right of the subject.

 - At the same time, rotate the camera 90 degrees to portrait mode and use the same 66% overlap from left to right.